Leonardo-Ruzzante/Amazon-BuyBox-Bocconi-Thesis-Audit/Amazon-BuyBox-Econometrics-Analysis/README.md

 > *Supplementary diagnostic retained in the replication archive.*

 These files are produced for two reasons.
 First, they are intermediate artefacts that downstream sections consume (for example, the support diagnostics consumed by the validity-boundary map).
 Second, they document analytical decisions that the thesis discusses in prose without showing a numerical table (for example, the dropout-return composition and the stockout-consistency restriction).
 Their availability supports independent replication of every quantity cited in the manuscript.

-## 9. Citation
-The thesis is the canonical citation for the empirical analysis.
-The repository is the replication record.
-A possible bibliographic entry for the replication record is:

-> *Amazon-BuyBox-Econometrics-Analysis: replication notebook for the master thesis on FBA fulfillment status and seller-list ranking outcomes for the Xiaomi Mi Smart Band 6 on Amazon Italy.
-Universita Commerciale Luigi Bocconi, master thesis replication archive, 2026.*